xemantic/java-2-times-faster-than-c/README.md

 ## My typical dialog from the past days

-> "Your code running on virtual machine will be ALWAYS slower than equivalent native code."
+> "Your code running on a virtual machine will be ALWAYS slower than equivalent native code."
 >
 > "Why?"
 >